Adding a Query Tile to a Dashboard

 Incidentally, there’s no going back at this point.
 Suppose you delete Look A2.
 Your Dashboard now displays an error message where Look A2 used to be:

-And what if you move the Dashboard back to its former Space, the same Space where Look A1 resides?
+And what if you move the Dashboard back to its former folder, the same folder where Look A1 resides?
 That won’t make a difference, because the Dashboard is still looking for the deleted Look A2:

 To make a long story short, Looks are designed to be shared among multiple Dashboards: you can create a single Look and then import it into a million different Dashboards.
 Query Tiles, by contrast, are one-offs: there’s no way to create a single Query Tile and then share that tile with other Dashboards.
 If you make a change to a Look, that same change appears on every Dashboard that uses the Look.
 That can be a good thing, or it can be a not-so-good thing; it just depends on the situation.